DE-RSE/de-rse.github.io/en/join.md

 The website hosts a blog with contributions from the community members.
 Your ideas, topics and posts in German, English, or both are very welcome!
-The `README` includes instructions for getting a local preview of the site.
+The [README.md](https://github.com/DE-RSE/de-rse.github.io/blob/master/README.md) includes instructions for getting a local preview of the site.

 ## Local RSE groups